RAB: Provable Robustness Against Backdoor Attacks: Discussion and Conclusion

-In this paper, we aim to propose a unified smoothing framework to certify model robustness against different attacks.
-In particular, towards the popular backdoor poisoning attack, we propose the first robust smoothing pipeline RAB as well as a \emph{model deterministic test-time augmentation} mechanism to certify the prediction robustness against diverse backdoor attacks.
-In particular, we evaluate our certified robustness against backdoors on vanilla DNNs, differentially private smoothed DNNs, and $K$-NN models.
-In addition, we propose an exact algorithm for $K$-NN models without requiring to sample from the smoothing noise distributions.
-We provide comprehensive benchmarks of certified model robustness against backdoors on diverse datasets with a focus on binary classifiers, which we believe will provide the \emph{first set} of model robustness against backdoor attacks for future work to compare with.
+In this paper, we aim to propose a unified smoothing framework to certify the model robustness against different attacks.
+In particular, towards the popular backdoor poisoning attacks, we propose the first robust smoothing pipeline RAB as well as a \emph{model deterministic test-time augmentation} mechanism to certify the prediction robustness against diverse backdoor attacks.
+In particular, we evaluate our certified robustness against backdoors on DNNs and KNN models.
+In addition, we propose an \textit{exact} algorithm for KNN models without requiring to sample from the smoothing distributions.
+We provide comprehensive benchmarks of certified model robustness against backdoors on diverse datasets, which we believe will provide the \emph{first set} of certified robustness against backdoor attacks for future work to compare with, and hopefully our results and analysis will inspire a new line of research on tighter certified accuracy against backdoor attacks.

-Our approach is in general computationally expensive, since it requires the training of a large number of models on the smoothed datasets.
-In particular, training DNNs from scratch on large scale datasets with hundreds of classes and millions of training instances quickly becomes prohibitively expensive.
-One way to mitigate this issue is to make use of pretrained classifiers which are assumed to be clean.
-One could then use RAB training to finetune on a smaller dataset and obtain a robustness guarantee.
-In addition, as we have shown for $K$-NN classifiers, it is possible to efficiently evaluate the smoothed classifier by exploiting the structure of the underlying model.